purescript-contrib/purescript-parsing/README.md

 ### More parsers

-There are other `String` parsers in the module `Text.Parsing.Parser.String.Basic`, for example the parser `letter :: Parser String Char` which will accept any single alphabetic letter.
+There are other `String` parsers in the module `Parsing.Parser.String.Basic`, for example the parser `letter :: Parser String Char` which will accept any single alphabetic letter.

 ### Parser combinators

-Parser combinators are in this package in the module `Text.Parsing.Parser.Combinators`.
+Parser combinators are in this package in the module `Parsing.Parser.Combinators`.

 A parser combinator is a function which takes a parser as an argument and returns a new parser.
 The `many` combinator, for example, will repeat a parser as many times as it can.
 So the parser `many letter` will have type `Parser String (Array Char)`.